gramener/builderrors/README.md

 How to fix errors:

 - `Cannot uninstall 'PyYAML'.
-It is a distutils installed project ...`: Run [`pip install --ignore-installed PyYAML`](https://stackoverflow.com/a/53534728/100904) first.
+It is a distutils installed project ...`: Run [`pip install --ignore-installed PyYAML`](https://stackoverflow.com/a/53534728/100904) first
 - `'bash' is not recognized as an internal or external command`: Run in bash or Git bash, not the Command Prompt or PowerShell
 - `flake8: No such file or directory` or `pyminify: command not found`: Ensure you can run `python`, `node` and `git` in the same `bash` shell, and re-install